 What of product quality?

 This is where it gets even fishier.
-One of the biggest issues the omega 3 industry faces is in oxidation of the product.
+One of the biggest issues the omega 3 industry faces is in the oxidation of the product.
 Oxidation is what makes fish oil taste fishy (those burps are no joke, am I right?) and can also pose a health risk.
 (Oxidized lipids beget their own health problems, think: cardiovascular.)
 In a 2015 study, 50% of fish oils tested were found to have become oxidized beyond the recommended level.
 Ick!

-Not only that but studies have shown that many popular fish oil products contain less DHA and EPA than advertised (seriously, where the label laws at?).
+Not only that but studies have shown that many popular fish oil products contain less DHA and EPA than advertised (seriously, where are the label laws at?).